 Frequently Asked Questions (FAQ):

 Yes.
 Your gift through Buckeye Funder will be applied to your giving at Ohio State and our recognition programs.
-Learn more about Alumni Association Sustaining Membership and President’s Club.
+Learn more about Alumni Association Membership and President’s Club.

 When will my credit card be charged?
 Your credit card will be charged immediately upon finalizing your gift on the site.

 Are international donations accepted?
 Yes, The Ohio State University Foundation accepts international gifts via credit card or check.

 What is the institution’s Employer Identification Number (EIN), also known as a Federal Tax Identification Number?
 The Ohio State University Foundation’s Tax ID Number is 31-1145986.

 Who should I contact with questions about my contribution?
 For questions about the project you are supporting, please contact firstname.lastname@example.org.
 For questions about your credit card transaction, please contact Gift Processing at (614) 292-2141 or email email@example.com.